Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 Reassurance dynamics:

-• He has been providing his own reassurance through the online research compulsion — every match between his presentation and documented POCD descriptions provides brief relief, every ambiguous case produces new doubt.
+• He has been providing his own reassurance through the compulsion to research online; every match between his presentation and documented descriptions of POCD provides brief relief, and every ambiguous case produces new doubt.

 • He had one session with a previous therapist whose visible distress when he disclosed has been encoded as reverse-reassurance: if the professional reacted that way, my content must be worse than what other POCD clients have, which means my version might be the real exception.
 This is a particularly nasty piece of the picture and requires direct clinical engagement.